CAN-STRESS: A Real-World Multimodal Dataset for Understanding Cannabis Use, Stress, and Physiological Responses: Data Modalities

 The first modality consists of a structured questionnaire that participants completed during the data collection period.
 These self-reported entries provide timestamps and labels that can be matched with the second modality to facilitate the analysis of relationships between physiological signals and daily activities.
 The questionnaire captures significant moments throughout the participants' day, including:

-\begin{itemize} \item \textbf{Sleep Patterns}: Participants recorded the times they went to bed and woke up, which provided insight into their sleep duration and routines. \item \textbf{Cannabis Use}: Participants documented the start and end times of their cannabis consumption. \item \textbf{Exercise Activities}: The peak moments of physical activity during the day were also recorded, which in turn enabled us to account for physiological changes associated with these activities. \item \textbf{Stress Ratings}: At these moments (e.g., cannabis use, exercise, sleep), participants rated their perceived stress on a scale of 1 to 10, which provided subjective insights into their mental state throughout the day. \end{itemize}
+\begin{itemize} \item \textbf{Sleep Patterns}: Participants recorded the times they went to bed and woke up, which provided insight into their sleep duration and routines. \item \textbf{Cannabis Use}: Participants stated whether or not they were a user, and they also documented the start and end times of their cannabis consumption. \item \textbf{Exercise Activities}: The peak moments of physical activity during the day were also recorded, which in turn enabled us to account for physiological changes associated with these activities.

+\item \textbf{Stress Ratings}: At key moments (e.g., sleep, exercise, cannabis use), participants rated their perceived stress on a scale from 1 (not at all stressed) to 10 (extremely stressed).
+This straightforward approach has been widely used in ecological momentary assessment (EMA) studies to capture in-the-moment subjective stress levels~\cite{shiffman2008ecological}.